Our team

 Clare Strange

-With her background, and direct experience of the myriad benefits that yoga can provide, Clare is looking forward to helping YHC flourish in its mission to grow the evidence base for yoga therapy, and provide accessible and effective yoga therapy in collaboration with the health sector to a range of individuals and communities.
+Clare is committed to supporting YHC’s mission to expand the evidence base for yoga therapy and deliver accessible, effective yoga therapy in partnership with the health sector to diverse communities.